 You’ve probably heard there’s no good Mexican in NYC.
 But that’s just a myth perpetuated by Californians who envy our public transportation system and our wealth of good pizza.
-If you look for it, you can find good Mexican here.
+If you look for it, you can find some truly great Mexican food here.
 Some of it’s fancy, and some of it costs less than $2.
 Here are the best sit-down spots.
 (Taco joints not included.)
-Copy, paste, and forward to your California friends.
+Copy, paste, and forward to your Californian friends.

 Food is only half of the experience at La Esquina.
-To get here, you walk through a door at the back of a ground-floor taqueria and descend a set of stairs that leads to a dungeon-like dining room.
-It’s essentially a speakeasy filled with good food and attractive people (who are sometimes famous).
-Have a crab tostada and some grilled corn you won’t want to share.
-The small plates tend to be better, so stick to those while you drink too much tequila and people watch.
+To get here, you walk through a door at the back of a ground-floor taqueria and then head down a set of stairs that leads to a dungeon-like dining room.
+It’s essentially a speakeasy filled with good food and attractive people who are sometimes famous.
+Once here, eat a crab tostada and some grilled corn you won’t want to share.
+The small plates tend to be better, so stick to those while you drink tequila and try to eavesdrop on people.

 At Gran Electrica you can get good, authentic Mexican in an atmosphere nice enough for a date or a fun night out with your friends.
-And that means you might have to wait for your table.
-It’s near Brooklyn Bridge Park, however, so you can always just put your name in then go for a walk.
-Once inside, get the fish tacos, some ceviche, and something off the cocktail list.
-If the weather’s nice, find a spot on one of the best patios around, and enjoy some good, no-nonsense (and slightly upscale) Mexican.
+Just know that you might have to wait for a table.
+This restaurant is near Brooklyn Bridge Park, however, so you can always just put your name in and then go for a walk.
+When you get seated, have a few fish tacos, some ceviche, and something off the cocktail list.
+If the weather’s nice, find a spot on one of the best patios around, and enjoy some good, no-nonsense (and slightly upscale) food.

-Chavela’s is in the northwest corner of Crown Heights, and it’s the place you go for satisfying, straightforward Mexican.
-Sit here here and have a bowl of hot melted cheese.
-It’s called queso, and you shouldn’t feel bad about eating it.
+Chavela’s is in the northwest corner of Crown Heights, and it’s the place you go for satisfying, straightforward Mexican food.
+Just find a seat and have a hot bowl of queso.
 This is a comfort food experience, and you should prepare yourself for a wait, because a lot of people want to be comforted at Chavela’s.
-At dinner, there are tacos, tortas, and larger plates like crab enchiladas and pork with grilled cactus - but consider stopping by for brunch.
-Bring some friends, drink too much, and have some huevos.
+At dinner, there are tacos, tortas, and larger plates like crab enchiladas and pork with grilled cactus - but you should also consider stopping by for brunch.
+Bring some friends, have a few margaritas, and eat some huevos.

-If you like baseball, you go to Cooperstown - and if you’re a New Yorker who’s into Mexican food, you make the trip to Sunset Park.
-This is where you find the highest concentration of restaurants and bodegas serving good, inexpensive, down-home Mexican.
-For most, it’s a trek to Tacos El Bronco - so we suggest you set aside an upcoming Saturday and head over for a plate of grilled meat with rice and beans.
-You’ll want to start with a spread of small tacos ($1.50 each), and if the “veal head” variety doesn’t appeal to you, just get the salty beef, coward.
+If you like baseball, you go to Cooperstown - and if you’re a New Yorker who’s into Mexican food, you should head over to Sunset Park.
+This is where you’ll find a very high concentration of restaurants and bodegas serving very good Mexican food, and we especially like Tacos El Bronco.
+Stop by for a plate of grilled meat with rice and beans.
+You’ll want to start with a spread of small tacos ($1.50 each), and if the veal-head variety doesn’t appeal to you, just go with the salty beef.

-You know a place has street cred when they serve a burrito with crispy cow intestines.
-Matamoros has one - but you can always just get the carnitas or the carne asada.
-This is another Sunset Park institution, and the sort of place where you eat cheap, good food with friends.
-Get a group together and make the pilgrimage for a weekend al-pastor binge.
-There’s nothing fancy about this operation, but you don’t go here for romantic lighting or top-notch service.
-Just get some tacos and chalupas with green sauce, and you’re set.
+You know a place is credible when it serves a burrito with crispy cow intestines.
+Matamoros has one, although you can always just eat some carnitas or carne asada here as well.
+This is another Sunset Park institution, and the sort of place where you eat good, inexpensive food with friends.
+Get a few tacos and chalupas with green sauce, and you’re set.

 A few years back - right around when the Lower East Side started becoming The Coolest Place To Be - the only way you were getting into Barrio Chino was if you got there at 5pm.
 And even then, it wasn’t a guarantee.
 These days, it’s easier to get in, but the Mexican food is without a doubt still some of the best around.
 The Enchiladas Verdes is one of our favorite plates of food in the city, and the margaritas are good and strong.
 Our only real issue with it?
 They charge you for extra chips.

 In Texas or Arizona, restaurants like Mexico Lindo are probably all over the place.
-Fortunately, this isn’t Texas or Arizona - but we still get a Mexico Lindo in Kips Bay.
+This is New York, however, but we still get a Mexico Lindo in Kips Bay.
 Is this place destination-worthy?
 That depends.
-If you want some excellent steak tacos and fajitas and don’t mind eating in a space that’s more homey than it is trendy, give this place a shot.
+If you want some excellent steak tacos and fajitas in a homey space, give this place a shot.
 These guys aren’t winning any awards for decor, but they should probably get something for making black beans and bananas taste good together in a soup.

-The only thing standing in the way of you becoming a regular at Acapulco Deli is the fact that it’s at the very top of Greenpoint.
-But make the pilgrimage there and you’ll be rewarded with excellent nachos, giant tacos, and our go-to order (before 11am) - the huevos rancheros.
-The place is no frills, but the vibes are good, the food is insanely affordable, and when you find authentic Mexican food like this, you go after it.
+If you don’t hate the G train, you should be a regular at Acapulco Deli.
+It’s a small, casual spot in Greenpoint, and they serve excellent nachos, giant tacos, and huevos rancheros (our go-to order before 11am).
+The place is no frills, and it feels sort of like a diner - but the vibes are good, the food is affordable, and when you find Mexican food like this, you go after it.

-There are white tablecloths at Mexico 2000, but it’s far from fancy here.
-Do your best to not eat the free chips and salsa.
+There are white tablecloths at Mexico 2000, but it’s far from fancy here - and you should do your best to not eat the free chips and salsa.
 That’s not the show you bought tickets for.
 Get some $3 tostadas piled so high you’ll get crema on your face, and have a chimichanga that’s better than your average burrito because it’s deep-fried.
-This little spot beneath the BQE might not be the prettiest, but, for the money, it’s some the best Mexican you can find.
+For the money, this little spot beneath the BQE does some the best Mexican you can find.